mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-06-22-puzzling-it-out/index.md

 ---
-blog: shalveena.com
+title: "Puzzling it out"
+date: "2014-06-22"
 categories:
-- journal
+  - "journal"
-date: "2014-06-22"
-title: Puzzling it out
 ---

 I am reading "The Happiness Project: Or, Why I Spent a Year Trying to Sing in the Morning, Clean My Closets, Fight Right, Read Aristotle, and Generally Have More Fun" by Gretchen Rubin.